-Make a lasting impression by expanding your classroom with a visit to the Des Moines Community Playhouse.
-Students, many having never seen live theatre before, come with wide-eyed wonder.
+Make a lasting impression by expanding your classroom with a visit to the Playhouse.
+Students experience live theatre with wide-eyed wonder.
 When the lights dim, they see a favorite story in a new way, visit new lands, imagine lives different from their own, encounter new experiences, and grow.

 Recommended grades: Grades 6-12

 How to Make Reservations

 Groups of 15 or more are $7 per person for school matinees (Public performances offer group rates, but they are higher than school matinee prices.)

 Reduced rates are available to students who receive free or reduced lunches.
 Please make requests for discounted tickets at the time of the reservation.

 Robin Spahr, education director, provides personal service to make your visit to The Playhouse an experience you and your students won’t forget!
 Our matinees sell out early, so call now!

 After your reservation we will send you an invoice.
 A deposit is due at that time and is required to hold your reservation.
 The full amount is due 30 days prior to the performance.
 If the amount is not paid, the tickets will be released.
 Depending on the availability of seating you may change your numbers up to 45 days prior to the performance.
 After that you will be financially responsible for the number you have reserved.
 Once tickets have been purchased, they are non-refundable.
 Performances typically last 90 minutes.

 About Your Visit

 - The Playhouse provides short, 5-10 minute question-and-answer sessions immediately following each school matinee performance.